COVID-19 pandemic in Columbus, Ohio

 The COVID-19 pandemic is an ongoing viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The pandemic has affected the city of Columbus, Ohio, as Ohio's stay-at-home order shuttered all nonessential businesses, and is causing event cancellations into 2021.
+The pandemic affected the city of Columbus, Ohio, as Ohio's stay-at-home order shuttered all nonessential businesses, and caused event cancellations into 2021.
 The shutdown led to protests at the Ohio Statehouse, the state capitol building.

+The COVID-19 pandemic muted activity in Columbus, especially in its downtown core, from 2020 to 2022.
+By late 2022, foot traffic in Downtown Columbus began to exceed pre-pandemic rates; one of the quickest downtown areas to recover in the United States.

 History

 Background

 On March 9, Governor Mike DeWine reported Ohio's first 3 cases in Cuyahoga County, in northeast Ohio.
 Ohio restaurants and bars shuttered March 15, by 9 p.m., less than six hours before closures set to take place. first state.
 On March 18, DeWine ordered nail and hair salons, barbershops, and tattoo parlors closed.
 He also closed all but five Bureau of Motor Vehicles offices.
 On March 20, record-level rains led to flash flooding in Central Ohio.
 61 people from Franklin and Licking County were placed in hotels due to house flood damage.
 The Red Cross stated it would normally open a shelter, but wouldn't due to the coronavirus threat.